-If you've attended a college or university other than U-M Ann Arbor, after graduating from high school, you're considered an external transfer student.
-The U-M School of Public Health welcomes external transfer applications from students who have attended or are currently attending a post-secondary institution within the United States*.
+If you've attended a college or university other than the University of Michigan-Ann Arbor, after graduating from high school, you're considered an external transfer student.
+The University of Michigan School of Public Health welcomes external transfer applications from students who have attended or are currently attending a post-secondary institution within the United States*.

 *International applicants must have completed two consecutive academic years at a U.S. institution before matriculating into the program.

-The U-M School of Public Health considers the following academic factors in determining admission for external transfer students:
+The University of Michigan School of Public Health considers the following academic factors in determining admission for external transfer students:

 - Level of achievement in college coursework.

-- To determine course equivalency please use the University of Michigan Transfer Credit Equivalency Guide.
+- To determine course equivalency please visit the transfer credit page.

 - Engagement with community and/or campus organizations.

 - Demonstrated interest in Public Health.
 Be sure to highlight what makes the public health major right for you given your interests, goals and experiences.

 Prospective external transfer applicants are strongly encouraged to set up an advising appointment with an undergraduate admissions team member (email@example.com) to discuss transferable credits, progress toward the prerequisite courses, and the application process before applying.

 During your advising appointment, you can expect to go over the transferability of any college-level coursework that you have completed.
 While other schools and colleges at the University of Michigan may require completion of the Michigan Transfer Agreement (MTA), this is not required for admission to the School of Public Health.
 Our focus is on your progress towards the prerequisite courses as well and the amount of transferable credits you would have when starting the program.
 Applicants should have around 54 transferable credits by the time they would begin the program.